Mr-Smyth/circles/README.md

 process.
 This page includes a detailed form for the user to fill in, to create a person in Circles.
 Clicking on Add Person, will perform the above CRUD, and will automatically take the user to step 2 - Edit Parents.
-Clicking skip, will take the user to the next step - Edit Spouse.

 [Back to Index](#index)